 What to Say When Setting Boundaries With Someone With Bipolar Disorder

-Quick Answer: What Should You Say?
+Quick Answer: What Should You Say When Setting Boundaries?

 • “I can help you think through options, but I cannot give you money today.”